haekb/nolf1-modernizer/readme.md

 ## Patch 1

- - Fixed a bug with defusing bombs and activating some switches
+ - Fixed a bug with defusing bombs and activating some switches.

 ## Patch 2

-- Added `NoRawInput` to disable mouse raw input
+- Added `NoRawInput` to disable mouse raw input.
-- Fixed missing continue button on mission summary screen
+- Fixed missing continue button on mission summary screen.
 - Improved loading screen time (...that I broke, oops!)
 - Fixed some invisible impassible geometry.
 - Added a experimental developer console, can be toggled on/off with tilde. (`~`)